Welcome to the Internet Architecture and Protocols Lab!

 You may have seen lab reports from previous semesters (either from friends, or online).
 You are not permitted to use these.
 We make updates and corrections to the lab procedure and questions every semester, so you shouldn’t use previous lab reports even just to see what the answers should look like (for example - to see what parts of a screenshot to annotate), since these details often change from one semester to the next.

-Can I use AI assistance, like ChatGPT or similar tools, to help answer lab questions?
+Can I use AI assistance, like ChatGPT or similar tools, to help answer lab questions or to study the lab materials?

 If I violate the collaboration or academic integrity policies, what will happen?